Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- Miami has covered the spread once at home, and is 0-3 overall there, this year.

-- This season, in three home games, Miami has hit the over twice.
+- In three home games this year, Miami has gone over the total twice.

-- Houston is 0-4 overall, with just one win against the spread, in away games.

-- In four road games this year, Houston has gone over the total once.
+- This year, in four away games, Houston has hit the over once.

 Powered by Data Skrive.